fanzhangsuper/Fancy_project/readme.md

 - Conclusion: The missing values and non uniform twitter sampling makes the dataset more biased.
 We need to pay attention to the details if we need use its information.

 ## bubbleplot.html:
 - Function: in bubbleplot.html:  we look into Day 2014/Jan/2 and find the most tags is `#newyearrocks`.
 The distribution of the data is presented in a bubble plot with changes overtime.
 The evolution of number of `#newyearrocks` in each place is also presented as an orbit in an aster plot.

-- Conclusion: Apart from big cities like Geneva, Lucerne, we also observe small cities have large `#newyearrocks` number.
-We may guess that there are some events happen to those area.
+Further, we detect events using chi-squared score.
+Events with largest chi-squared score is presented for each day.

 ## Relative packet and library:
 - D3;